 Does this kind of action help the image of Tyger Shark?
-Would you want your business to be known as one that will file obvious vacuous threats against a not-profit-motivated social enterprise that donates its services to just about anybody who asks?
+Would you want your business to be known as one that will file obvious vacuous threats against a locally-focused and community-oriented media service that donates its services to just about anybody who asks?
 We don’t see how it can.
 This kind of legal bullying should also never be the first choice of action by lawyers like Andrew K. Zyp, who accredits himself on his webpage with membership in Mensa.
 Law firms like Stewart Esten LLP, Barristers - Solicitors should try to use an olive branch before reaching for a metaphorical sword.
 Usually such action is an act of anger or desperation, and the only winners are the lawyers who rake in hundreds of thousands of dollars by pumping their clients to fight, to file new actions, and to win the case at any cost.

 This philosophy often accomplishes nothing but mutually assured destruction, commonly known as MAD.

 Several years ago, our Producer successfully defended against a false claim made against him by a private investigations company he had worked for that had defrauded him and hundreds of other employees by misrepresenting their status in order to avoid paying hundreds of thousands of dollars in overtime.
 That company hired nine lawyers from three Bay Street law firms to fight a self-represented legal nobody, and they lost in all three courts where arguments were heard.
 Those multiple rulings were not because John was any kind of lawyer.

 He won virtually every motion and defeated every demand made by the company because he had the evidence and he could show the attacking company was lying.